+**Repayments of loans or credit will be treated as having been spent on basic necessities when the applicant can provide verification of this fact.

 Case Record.
 An official file containing application forms; correspondence; narrative records and all other communications pertaining to an applicant or recipient; written decisions regarding eligibility including reasons for those decisions as well as the types and amounts of assistance provided; and all records concerning an applicant’s request for fair hearing and those fair hearing decisions.

 Categorical Assistance.
 All state and federal income maintenance programs.